Nanaimo Waterfront Walking Tour

 Further south along the waterfront is a row of trendy shops and cafes with the commercial fishing fleet tied up in front.
 Just beyond the shops climb the steel mast, a replica of the mast of the Princess Royal which brought the first English immigrants to Nanaimo in 1854, for an excellent harbour view.

 Where the promenade curves to the right is the Wharfinger's Office with public washrooms and a laundromat for the boat people.
 Go down the ramp opposite this building and pass Penny's Palapa floating restaurant.
 The narrow walkway offers a closeup look at the yachts.
 The Protection Island ferry on this ramp provides access to Canada's only floating pub, the Dinghy Dock, departing hourly at 10 minutes past the hour ($9 roundtrip with small reductions for those under 13 or over 64).
 Arrive a bit early and sit down near the gate as only 34 passengers are allowed aboard per trip.

 At the end of the ramp turn left onto Cameron Island, an upscale condo development built between 1990 and 1997.
 The 26-story Beacon Tower here is the tallest building on Vancouver Island.
 Continue right around Cameron Island passing the Visiting Pier Wharf where superyachts often tie up.
 The Gabriola Island Ferry Terminal is at the end of the Cameron Island walkway.
-You can do a one- to two-hour scenic roundtrip cruise to Gabriola Island on this open car ferry for $10 per person.
+You can do a one- to two-hour scenic roundtrip cruise to Gabriola Island on this open car ferry for $11 per person (bicycles $2).

 Turn right at the ferry terminal and head back into town along the sidewalk on Front Street.
 The Port Place Mall (1967) with a supermarket, food court, and banks will be on your left, then the glass and concrete facade of the 800-seat Port Theatre (1998), the city's most important venue for live theatre and music.